az-zase/DSIC/README.md

 Rather than introducing dark energy, DSIC attributes the observed late-time acceleration to the geometry of this dual-scale evolution.
 The entire late-Universe cosmology is generated from a single observable phase parameter μ, with the present epoch corresponding to μ₀ ≈ 0.76.

-Current implementation reproduces the expansion history of the mid-to-late Universe using one free cosmological parameter and matches ΛCDM on the full Pantheon+SH0ES supernova sample (Δχ² ≈ +0.05), while also providing consistent fits to BAO, cosmic chronometers, the transition redshift, and the age of the Universe.
+The core implementation reproduces the expansion history of the mid-to-late Universe using one free cosmological parameter and matches ΛCDM on the full Pantheon+SH0ES supernova sample (Δχ² ≈ +0.05), while also providing consistent fits to BAO, cosmic chronometers, the transition redshift, and the age of the Universe.
 On the joint SN+BAO fit DSIC is marginally preferred (Δχ² ≈ −5.0, a weak formal preference).
-All empirical claims are reproduced by self-contained scripts included in the repository.
+The paper additionally carries a **second floor** (the early Universe, via the detachment threshold μ_d) and a **structure-growth survival check** (fσ₈ on the DSIC background), both kept explicitly separate from the self-contained core.
+All empirical claims are reproduced by a single self-contained script included in the repository.

 ---